amonks/doger.js/README.md

 `http://doge.needsyourhelp.org/js/doger.min.js`

-[doger.js](http://doge.needsyourhelp.org/) is a “doge” meme generator.
+[doger.js](http://doge.needsyourhelp.org/) is a "doge" meme generator.
 It generates scalable, css-based graphics.
 Given a block of text or a website url, it uses term extraction to pull out important keywords.
-Then, it uses the linguistic conventions of the popular “doge” meme to generate phrases based on those keywords.
+Then, it uses the linguistic conventions of the popular "doge" meme to generate phrases based on those keywords.

 doger.js is implemented as a javascript library.
-It᾿s intended to run in the browser, which makes it very portable. doger.js requires jQuery.
+It's intended to run in the browser, which makes it very portable. doger.js requires jQuery.

 ## Credits